 Looking for something more extreme?
 This full-day adventure tour will have you swimming in a cenote, flying down a zip-line and exploring the jungle with an ATV (all equipment included!).

 Oh, and in case you want to do many activities while you are in Cancun, you can buy a Go Cancun Card!
 It is a multi-attraction pass which will help you save money on more than 30 activities in Cancun!

 Where to stay in Cancun

-The room design and the outstanding quality of service goes without saying, after all, it is a 5-star hotel!
+The room design and the outstanding quality of service go without saying.
+After all, it is a 5-star hotel!

-is an EP (European Package) hotel, so you do not need to commit for the all-inclusive food.
-They have 4 (?) restaurants in the hotel and you can order from them a-la-cart.
+is an EP (European Package) hotel, so you do not need to commit to the all-inclusive food.
+They have 5 resort restaurants that you can choose from and you can order from them a-la-carte.